How we see things

 “We don’t see things as they are.
 We see them as we are.”~Anais Nin, memoirist

-We humans view everything through the lens of our personal experience, which includes our upbringing and education, where we’ve lived, and the people who form our tribe.
+We humans view everything through the lens of personal experience, which includes our upbringing and education, where we’ve lived, and the people who form our tribe.
 Things get tricky when we encounter others who see things differently than we do.

-And that’s when a little empathy comes in handy.
+When I’m offended or angered, sometimes I adopt a self-righteousness attitude.
+But that’s exactly the moment I need to pause and reconsider the reasons behind another person’s behavior, according to author David Brooks in How to Know a Person.
 Have I taken time to understand what the other person might be going through?
 What backstory is driving the person who is offending or hurting me?
 Am I living up to the high standards that I expect others to uphold?
 Is there another way to look at this situation? ~CL